yyeonseoo/yyeonseoo/README.md

 ### AI / Data Developer

-I enjoy learning new technologies and turning them into working solutions.
-Rather than stopping at models or individual features, I'm particularly interested in **integrating AI and data into real-world products and services**.
+I enjoy learning new technologies and turning ideas into working solutions.
+I'm particularly interested in **integrating AI and data into real-world products and services**, rather than stopping at models or individual features.

 My primary focus is **AI and Data**, while I also explore frontend and backend development as needed throughout projects.